Skilled Worker Sponsor Licence Application

 In addition to the documentation, the organisation is required to provide UKVI with some general information relating to the organisation.
 The required information is set out by UKVI at Appendix A of the Sponsor Guidance.

-Decisions on Tier 2 sponsor licence applications can take up to 16 weeks, but we would generally expect a decision within 4-8 weeks.
+Decisions on skilled worker sponsor licence applications can take up to 16 weeks, but we would generally expect a decision within 3-8 weeks.

-Prior to making a decision on a Tier 2 sponsor licence application, UKVI may visit the organisation in order to carry out a compliance review in order to determine whether or not the organisation will offer genuine vacancies to overseas workers and will be capable of carrying out its sponsor duties.
+Prior to making a decision on a skilled worker sponsor licence application, UKVI may visit the organisation in order to carry out a compliance review in order to determine whether or not the organisation will offer genuine vacancies to overseas workers and will be capable of carrying out its sponsor duties.

 As part of a compliance visit, UKVI carries out a number of checks, including a review of the organisation’s current practices, policies and HR procedures in order to ensure that it has suitable systems in place.